 These coffee cupcakes are every coffee lover's dream.
-Fluffy coffee-infused sponge topped with silky smooth coffee buttercream.
+Fluffy coffee-infused sponge topped with silky smooth espresso buttercream.
 Perfection.

 They were hugely popular with all the University students who would come in between classes to refuel on caffeine and sugar.
 (Our first store was right next to a University campus).
 These were always a hit with the students, along with our Red Velvet Cupcakes and Cinnamon Swirl Muffins.